 - 1. When a substitute player wishes to become a roster player, he will declare such to the current Board Member in charge of Replacement Players.
-The Board Member in charge of Replacement Players will keep track of all such declarations by name, skill category (A/B/C), Pitcher Only/Non-Pitcher positions, and date of declaration. - 2.
-The Board Member in charge of Replacement Players will not divulge the names of players on the Replacement List (except as stated below - 3.
-When a team needs a player to replace one that can no longer play prior to the start of the season ending tournament, the Manager will contact the Board Member in Charge of Replacement Players and state his requirement(s).
-For skill categories A and B (excluding Pitchers) the player(s) who has been on the Replacement List the longest (by date) will be offered to, and MUST be accepted by, the Manager.
+The Board Member in charge of Replacement Players will keep track of all such declarations by name, skill category (A/B/C), Pitcher Only/Non-Pitcher positions, and date of declaration.
+A replacement player will not be considered to be put on a team unless he has been on the replacement list for at least 48 hours. - 2.
+The Board Member in charge of Replacement Players will not divulge the names of players on the Replacement List (except as stated below.)

+- 3. All replacement player ratings (A / B / C) will be handled in the same manner.
+When a team needs a replacement player (for example a B rated player), the manager will be provided the entire waiting list of B replacement players.
+The manager will select a player from this list.
+If only one player is on the list, that player will automatically be placed on the team requesting the replacement player.
+When multiple teams are requesting a replacement player and one becomes available, the team first requesting a player may select the player.
+If the player is not selected by this team, the player will next be offered to the next team requesting a player.
+This process will continue until a team has selected the player.
+If no team selects the player, the player will be placed on the first team requesting a replacement player.
 Note: if no replacement player is available and the original player returns and can play, he may rejoin his team until a replacement player is available.
 When the replacement player is available, the original player is removed from the team immediately and put on the sub list but not put on the replacement list, and the replacement player is added to the roster.
 The Board Member in Charge of Replacement Players will NOT answer any questions from Managers.
-Managers MUST refrain from asking players to add their names to the Replacement List. - 4.
+Managers and their proxies MUST refrain from asking players to add their names to the Replacement List. - 4.
 When an A or B Pitcher is required by a Manager, an available Pitcher on the Replacement List (who selected Pitcher as their first or second choice on their application) will be placed on that team from the Replacement List in that skill category (A or B list) and in the order they reside on the list.
 If there are no Pitchers available in the skill category required, the Manager can go down "one level" to obtain a pitcher.
 When an A or B Player is required by a Manager and no player is available in that skill category (A or B list), the Manager can go down "one level" to obtain a player. - 5.
 When a Manager requires a C Player (Pitcher or non-Pitcher), ALL available C players on the Replacement List will be offered to the Manager.
 The Manager will choose the C player that he wants within 48 hours of receipt of the C player replacement list.
 If the Manager fails to make a selection within the allotted time period, he will be assigned the player who has been on the Replacement List the longest.